Modeling Concurrency Control as a Learnable Function: Concurrency Control Design Space

 \subsection{State-of-the-Art Concurrency Control Algorithms}

-Table~\ref{tab:overview-existing} compares state-of-the-art concurrency control algorithms within our design space.
+Table~\ref{tab:overview-existing} compares state-of-the-art concurrency control algorithms within the design space.
 We omit timeout from the table because it is supported by all algorithms.
-It can be seen that some algorithms, such as the classic OCC and 2PL, support only one type of CC actions.
-Some recent algorithms, such as {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} and ASOCC~\cite{DBLP:conf/icde/LinCZ18/ASOCC}, support multiple CC actions.
-It allows them to fine-tune conflict handling actions based on the workload and extract more concurrency from running transactions.
+It can be seen that some algorithms, such as OCC and 2PL, support only one type of CC actions.
+Other algorithms, such as {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} and ASOCC~\cite{DBLP:conf/icde/LinCZ18/ASOCC}, support multiple CC actions, with which the algorithm can fine-tune conflict handling actions based on the workload to extract more concurrency.

-The table reveals several gaps in the design space, i.e., there are CC actions not covered by existing algorithms.
-In particular, no algorithms consider priority-based conflict resolution in combination with detecting critical conflicts.
-Most algorithms, including the ones that support multiple CC actions, do not consider transaction priorities. {\dbname} introduces a novel learning-based approach for concurrency control, enabling support for all CC actions in the design space.
+{The table reveals several gaps in the design space, i.e., CC actions that are not covered by existing algorithms.
+For example, no existing algorithms consider priority-based conflict resolution in combination with detecting critical conflicts.
+Most algorithms, including the ones that support multiple CC actions, do not consider {tuned} transaction priorities.}